 The network’s output is structured around three workshops, two half-day schools’ workshops, and a high-profile international conference:

 Workshop 1: The range and function of testimony in cultural forms (10 November 2016, University of Birmingham)

 Workshop 2: Methodological approaches to the use of cultural forms of testimony in understanding the past (8 March 2017, National Holocaust Centre and Museum)

-Workshop 3: The politics of culture as testimony (proposed for May 2017, University of Nottingham)
+Workshop 3: The politics of culture as testimony (22 May 2017, University of Nottingham)

-Conference: ‘Culture and its Uses as Testimony: Interdisciplinary Approaches’ (proposed for February 2018, University of Birmingham)
+Conference: ‘Culture and its Uses as Testimony: Interdisciplinary Approaches’ (11-12 April 2018, University of Birmingham)

 Key publications will include teaching materials, peer-reviewed journal articles, and an interdisciplinary handbook on Culture and its Uses as Testimony.